coinspark/php-OP_RETURN/README.txt

   <ref> is the reference that was returned by a previous storage operation
   <testnet> should be 1 to use the bitcoin testnet, otherwise it can be omitted

-* Outputs an error if one occurred, or if successful, the retrieved data in hexadecimal and ASCII format, a list of the txids that were used to store the data, a list of the blocks in which the data is stored, and (if available) the best ref to retrieve the same data in future.
-This might be different from the ref you provided and will allow the data to be retrieved quicker.
+* Outputs an error if one occurred or if successful, the retrieved data in hexadecimal and ASCII format, a list of the txids used to store the data, a list of the blocks in which the data is stored, and (if available) the best ref for retrieving the data quickly in future.
+This may or may not be different from the ref you provided.

 * Examples: